johnjferguson/Ray-Tracer/readme.txt

 compiled on release using x86

 CONTROLS:
-- UP and DOWN keys to change PICTURES
+- 1,2,3,4 BUTTONS to change SCENE
-- LEFT and RIGHT keys to change EFFECTS
+- LEFT CLICK to change FONT (on font scenes)
-- 'q' and 'e' keys to rotate
-- click and drag to move
-- mouse scroll wheel to zoom
+- MOUSE SCROLL WHEEL to change SPEED
+-